 4. Generating network performance reports - A system performance monitoring (SPM) solution constantly tracks performance data and displays it via visual representation on its dashboard.
 These SPM tools also generate reports that your enterprise can review and convert into printable files.

-Hyper-specific performance metric monitoring - OpManager provides numerous performance metrics out of the box.
+Hyper-specific performance metric monitoring - OpManager provides numerous performance metric monitors out of the box.
 Based on the individual system's monitoring requirement, you can choose a specific performance monitor system and associate them to the component.
 OpManager also displays a graphical representation of the performance monitor's output in real time.

 OpManager allows you to discover new devices automatically and add them to your network.
 By default, OpManager applies a template to every discovered device according to its device category.
 The applied template contains a list of performance monitors default for devices belonging to a certain category.
 The system performance monitors listed in templates can be customized, allowing you to save the time and effort required to individually assign such a monitor otherwise.